Home

 Freeman Patterson is one of Canada's most popular landscape photographers.
 He is particularly acclaimed for his sensuous colour and technical skill in images that evoke the spiritual qualities of nature.

-For me, being a Christian and a nature Photographer, Freeman's art statement above really hit home.
+For me, being a Christian and a nature photographer, Freeman's art statement above really hit home.
 Most people cannot say what really matters in their lives - many people act as though money and power are the only things that matter but we cannot take them with us when we die and that is the only certainty in life, we will ALL die!

 I enjoy photography but I know that there are other things that are more important - I will enjoy my spiritual photography while I am alive and I am grateful to God that I have been granted the gift of everlasting life with Him - and that's why I add pages like these to my site - so that YOU too may see the light and repent and be granted the gift of everlasting life instead of choosing to go to hell!